MattDodsonEnglish/docs/readme.md

 ### Create a New Content API Key

-In order for the theme search to work, make a new *Content API Key* by following the next steps.
+For the theme search to work, follow these steps to make a new *Content API Key*.

-In the left-side menu of your Ghost admin click **Integrations** then **+ add custom integration**.
+In the left-side menu of your Ghost admin, click **Integrations** then **+ Add custom integration**.

 ![Add new Ghost Custom integrations](https://d33wubrfki0l68.cloudfront.net/9e0d6d92fc0ad220dd8b98b45b5cedd95f72e50e/b642d/images/docs/ghost/shared/custom-integrations/add.png)

-Then, give the new integration a name, for example, *Search* and click **Create**.
+Then, give the new integration a name, like "Search", and click **Create**.

 ![Name for the Ghost Custom integrations](https://d33wubrfki0l68.cloudfront.net/0533efbaff834bcc5b8dbe09a044313d3ecde050/8fcb0/images/docs/ghost/shared/custom-integrations/name.png)

-Now, a new API Key is created, hover over it and the **Copy** button will appear, click on it to copy the Key to the clipboard.
+A new content API Key will be created.
+When you hover over it, a **Copy** button will appear.
+Click the button to copy the Key to the clipboard.

 ![Copy Ghost Custom integrations Content API Key](https://d33wubrfki0l68.cloudfront.net/21a910012bd866b1d5ba907bbd6da0fb020795e1/48437/images/docs/ghost/shared/custom-integrations/key.png)